-- Five different operation modes Capable of operating in one of four different operation modes to meet your wireless networking needs: Access Point, WDS with AP, WDS, Wireless Client or AP Repeater mode. - Faster wireless networking with the 802.11n standard to provide a maximum wireless signal rate of up to 300 Mbps\. - Compatible with the 802.11b standard to provide a wireless data rate of up to 11Mbps, allowing you to migrate your system to the 802.11n and 802.11g standards on your own schedule without sacrificing connectivity. - Compatible with the 802.11g standard to provide a wireless data rate of up to 54Mbps in the 2.4GHz frequency range. - Better security with WPA The DAP-2310 can securely connect wireless clients on the network using WPA (Wi-Fi Protected Access) to provide a much higher level of security for your data and communications than its previous versions. - AP Manager II management software The real-time display of the network's topology and AP's information makes network configuration and management quick and simple. - SNMP for management The DAP-2310 is not just fast, but also supports SNMP v.3 for better network management.
+- Five different operation modes Capable of operating in one of five different operation modes to meet your wireless networking needs: Access Point, WDS with AP, WDS, Wireless Client and Repeater. - Faster wireless networking with the 802.11n standard to provide a maximum wireless signal rate of up to 300 Mbps. - Compatible with the 802.11b standard to provide a wireless data rate of up to 11Mbps, allowing you to migrate your system to the 802.11n and 802.11g standards on your own schedule without sacrificing connectivity. - Compatible with the 802.11g standard to provide a wireless data rate of up to 54Mbps in the 2.4GHz frequency range. - Better security with WPA The DAP-2310 can securely connect wireless clients on the network using WPA (Wi-Fi Protected Access) to provide a much higher level of security for your data and communications than its previous versions. - Central WiFiManager management software The real-time display of the network's topology and AP's information makes network configuration and management quick and simple. - SNMP for management The DAP-2310 supports SNMP v.3 for better network management.
 Superior wireless AP manager software is bundled with the DAP-2310 for network configuration and firmware upgrade.
-Systems administrators can also set up the DAP-2310 easily with the Web-based configuration.
-A D-Link D-View 6.0 module will be downloadable for network administration and real-time network traffic monitoring with D-Link D-View 6.0 software. - Utilizes OFDM technology (Orthogonal Frequency Division Multiplexing). - Supports one 10/100/1000M Ethernet port. - Operates in the 2.4 ~ 2.4835GHz frequency ranges. - Web-based interface for managing and configuring.
+Systems administrators can also set up the DAP-2310 easily with the Web-based configuration. - Utilizes OFDM technology (Orthogonal Frequency Division Multiplexing). - Supports one 10/100/1000M Ethernet port. - Operates in the 2.4 ~ 2.4835GHz frequency ranges. - Web-based interface for managing and configuring.

-\Maximum wireless signal rate derived from IEEE Standard 802.11n and 802.11g specifications.
+^{}Maximum wireless signal rate derived from IEEE Standard 802.11n and 802.11g specifications.
 Actual data throughput may vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead can lower actual data throughout rate.